dagraham/etm-dgraham/README.md

 The *view* menu provides access to all the *etm* views with the shortcut keys for these views.
 E.g., press `a` to open *agenda view*.

+The *start quick timer* option creates a new, inbox reminder with the current datetime as the subject, associates a timer with reminder and starts the timer.
+If another timer is active, it will be paused if necessary and made inactive.
+Subsequent invocations repeat this process.

 The entries here are pretty obvious and the views themselves are descibed elsewhere.